sftcd/happykey/README.md

 files end up in ``$HOME/code/happykey/scratch`` with random looking names.
 (A ``make clean`` will clean those out too.)

+The [infoaadtest.sh](infoaadtest.sh) script does the same as [roundtrip.sh](roundtrip.sh) but provides optional (random) AAD and Info inputs to encryption and checks that decryption works or fails as appropriate when good/bad values are provided.

 ## PEM-like ciphertext file format

 Since we need the ciphertext and sender's public key to do a decrypt,